nonamebruhyes/interactive_traffic_simulation/README.md

   5. Press 'Right' - Change lane to right

 # model
-a variant of Cellular Automate model is used. see slides https://github.com/gotrafficgo/traffic_flow_theory_slides
+A variant of Cellular Automate model is used. see slides https://github.com/gotrafficgo/traffic_flow_theory_slides
   1. Velocity-Dependent-Randomization (VDR) model -- that is why you see two slowdown probabiblites
   2. Each cell is 1 m long -- that is why you see the simulation is quite efficient and animation is quite smooth
   3. Instantanous lane changing